benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 # Db Migrations with Multiverse Timetravel

 Runs database migrations for apps with local / embedded databases like SQLite.
-Helps with checking out different branches during development by storing the instructions to run down migrations alongside the data in the db.
+Enables you to check out feature branches during development without resetting your database every time.

 ## Table of Contents